HyperABCD/Educational-Cryptography-Ransomware/README.md

-Never run this code on your computer or any computer before reviewing the code.
+❌❌❌Never run this code on your computer or any computer before reviewing the code.❌❌❌

 This code represents an example of simplified ransomware, which aims to encrypt files on a computer to make them inaccessible.
 It uses a simple XOR encryption algorithm to encrypt files and generates a random key to encrypt these files.
 Once the files are encrypted, the user is informed that he/she has to pay a fee to unlock them, with a limited number of attempts to enter the correct key.
 If the correct key is not entered within the limited number of attempts, the files may be threatened with permanent deletion.